Skip to Content

 Project description

-New technologies, products or services (e.g. autonomous driving services) are confronted with the challenge of scaling.
-Although there are well-known pricing strategies for influencing economies of scale when developing markets (skimming, penetration, outpacing), the ultimate question is always the optimal price that efficiently matches supply and demand.
+New technologies, products, or services (e.g., autonomous ride services) face challenges related to scaling.
+While established pricing strategies exist for market entry to influence economies of scale (skimming, penetration, outpacing), the fundamental question ultimately remains that of an optimal price that efficiently matches supply and demand.

-The quasi-experimental research design provides for a survey among students (student sample) with a sample size of n=300.
-To achieve the target size, a collaboration with the Technical University is planned.
-The students will be addressed in the form of an online questionnaire at the beginning of the lectures.
+The quasi-experimental research design aims at a student sample with a size of N=300.
+To achieve the target sample size, cooperation with Ulm University of Applied Sciences is planned.
+Students will be approached via an online questionnaire at the beginning of lectures.

 The research design comprises a control group and an experimental group.
-In the control group, willingness to pay is measured using conventional PSM, while in the experimental group it is measured using the updated PSM.
-In addition to willingness to pay, socio-demographic data and attitude variables are also collected to enable further analysis of attitude-behavior correlations.
+In the control group, willingness to pay is measured using conventional PSM, while the experimental group is measured using the updated PSM.
+In addition to willingness to pay, sociodemographic data and attitudinal variables are collected to enable further analyses of attitude–behavior relationships.

-The project represents the continuation of current research.
-The price measurement instrument to be expanded - van Westendorp's Price Sensitivity Meter - was used in three third-party funded projects (2022-2024) carried out by the Mobility Management and Mobility Behavior research group.
-Initial research results on the topic were presented at the 17th International Conference on Travel Behavior Research (14.7. - 18.7.2024, Vienna) and will be published in August 2028 in the journal Transportation Research A under the title "Investigating willingness-to-pay towards shared e-bikes: A comparison of methods".
+The project represents a continuation of ongoing research.
+The pricing instrument to be extended (van Westendorp Price Sensitivity Meter) was applied in three externally funded projects (2022–2024) conducted by the research group for mobility management and mobility behavior.
+Initial research findings on the topic were presented at the 17th International Conference on Travel Behavior Research (July 14–18, 2024, Vienna) and published in August 2025 in Transportation Research Part A under the title “Investigating willingness-to-pay towards shared e-bikes: A comparison of methods.”

 Transfer of results

-The results of the research should first be discussed at a conference (e.g.: BRT, EMAC, CARF) and then published in a German practical experience journal as well as an international journal (e.g.: Internationales Verkehrswesen/ Research in Transportation Business & Management).
-In addition to the methodological contribution of the research, the applicability of the results (accounting principles of autonomous driving services, influences on the willingness to pay for autonomous driving services) are equivalent in order to ensure connectivity for practice partners.
-If successfully implemented, the practical experience will receive an easy-to-use and versatile price measurement tool as well as valuable insights into social-psychological aspects of willingness to pay for autonomous driving services.
+The research results are to be discussed in a first step at an academic conference (e.g., BRT, EMAC, CARF) and subsequently published both in a German practice-oriented journal and in an international academic journal (e.g., Internationales Verkehrswesen / Research in Transportation Business & Management).
+In addition to the methodological contribution of the research, the applicability of the results (accounting bases for autonomous ride services, influences on willingness to pay for autonomous ride services) is given equal priority in order to ensure relevance and transferability for industry partners.
+Upon successful implementation, practitioners will gain access to an easy-to-use and versatile pricing instrument as well as valuable insights into social-psychological aspects of willingness to pay for autonomous ride services.

 In collaboration with